 Elderly Home Safety Checklists

-Proactively prevent avoidable falls among the elderly with a safety inspection checklist app to identify and mitigate nursing home hazards.
+Prevent avoidable falls among the elderly with digital home safety and elderly home assessment checklists

 What is an Elderly Home Safety Checklist?

-An elderly home safety checklist is a tool used by nursing home supervisors and aged-care workers to identify and mitigate environmental hazards within the facility, such as uneven floors, torn carpets, and loose handrails.
-Regular use of elderly home safety checklists can help implement an effective elderly fall prevention program in nursing homes and prevent avoidable falls among older adults.
+An elderly home safety checklist is a tool used by nursing home supervisors and aged-care workers to identify hazards within the facility.
+Some of these hazards include uneven floors, torn carpets, and loose handrails.
+Regular use of elderly home safety checklists for home assessments can help implement an effective elderly fall prevention program in nursing homes and prevent avoidable falls among older adults.

 Why use Elderly Home Safety Checklists?